MusicWeb International One of the most grown-up review sites around 2024

 Zolotarev, Vasily (aka Wassili Solotarjow) (1872-1964) was a Russian composer who wrote a cello concerto which was first performed in 1943 and published as a piano reduction in 1963.

-Zoltek, John (b. circa 1958) is an American conductor, composer and guitarist who wrote a cello concerto called Through Tamarack and Pine in 2021 which was premiered by Robert deMaine.
+Zoltek, John (b.1958) is an American conductor, composer and guitarist who wrote a cello concerto called Through Tamarack and Pine in 2021 which was premiered by Robert deMaine.

-Zombola, Péter (b.1983) is a Hungarian composer who wrote a cello concerto called Werther in 2012.
+Zombola, Péter (b.1983) is a Hungarian composer who wrote two cello concertos.
+The first is called Institutio No.5/A (2008), and the second called Werther (2012) was premiered by Luigi Piovano.

 Zuidam, Robert (b.1964) is a Dutch composer who wrote a cello concerto in 2016 which was premiered in 2016 by Ivan Monighetti.
 A brief video portrait is available on YouTube.